henryse/dino-web-framework/README.md

 }
 ~~~

-Then define a fuction that will be called when the route is invoked on a given path:
+Then define a function that will be called when the route is invoked on a given path:

 ~~~C
 GET(amor)